Groundbreaking ideas and research for engaged leaders

 Walid Hejazi

-Ascending to the C-Suite might be the ultimate career goal for ambitious employees, but formidable technical skills, hard work and excellence in problem-solving aren’t enough to get there.
+Ascending to the C-suite might be the ultimate career goal for ambitious employees, but formidable technical skills, hard work and excellence in problem-solving aren’t enough to get there.

 Entering the uppermost echelons of the corporate world demands a shift in thinking and the honing of specific skills that set leaders apart, says Walid Hejazi, a professor at the Rotman School of Management.
 He is also academic director of executive programs and works closely with many companies in training their leaders and with individuals in honing their leadership skills.